davefm95/aalx-system_engineering-devops/0x02-shell_redirections/README.md

 5.The 5-firstlines script displays the first 10 lines of /etc/passwd
-6.The 6-third_line script displays the third line of the file iacta 7.The 7-file script creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School
+6.The 6-third_line script displays the third line of the file iacta 7.The 7-file script creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8.The 8-cwd_state script writes the the result of the command ls -la to a file ; ls_cwd_content